 Some payments can be funded by special funding arrangements linked to your PayPal account, such as merchant/transaction specific balance, gift vouchers or other promotional funding arrangements.
 The use and priority of these special funding arrangements are subject to further terms and conditions between you and us.
 Your account overview may show the notional amount available in your special funding arrangements to fund qualifying payments at any given time.
 This amount does not constitute electronic money, is not deemed part of your PayPal balance and is not redeemable in cash - it only represents the amount of electronic money which we offer to issue and credit to your account at the time of (and only to immediately fund) a qualifying payment, subject to (and only for the period outlined in) the further terms and conditions of use of that special funding arrangement.
-If your payment funded by a special funding arrangement is reversed at a later time for any reason, we will keep the amount that represents the portion of that payment that was funded by your special funding arrangement and (provided that the special funding arrangement has not already expired) reinstate the special funding arrangement.
+If your payment funded by a special funding arrangement and (provided that the special funding arrangement has not already expired) reinstate the special funding arrangement.